 In summary, there is very high confidence that, with few exceptions, glaciers worldwide have retreated since the second half of the 19th century, and continue to retreat.
 The current global character of glacier mass loss is highly unusual (almost all glaciers simultaneously receding) in the context of at least the last 2 kyr (medium confidence).
 Glacier mass loss rates have increased since the 1970s (high confidence).
 Although many surveyed glaciers are currently more extensive than during the MH (high confidence), they generally are in disequilibrium with respect to current climate conditions and hence are committed to further ice loss.

-Ice sheet mass and extent
+Ice-sheet Mass and Extent

-During glacial periods, ice sheets were more extensive and the state of knowledge on their paleo-reconstruction can be found in recent publications (e.g. Batchelor et al., 2019; Stokes et al., 2015).
+During glacial periods, ice sheets were more extensive and the state of knowledge on their paleo-reconstruction can be found in recent publications (e.g., Stokes et al., 2015; Batchelor et al., 2019).
 This section focuses only on the large-scale aspects of those ice sheets, Greenland and Antarctic, that still exist today.

-Greenland Ice Sheet
+Greenland Ice Sheet (GrIS)

-AR5 concluded the volume of the Greenland Ice Sheet (GrIS) was reduced compared to present during periods of the past few million years that were globally warmer than present (high confidence).
+The AR5 concluded the volume of the Greenland Ice Sheet (GrIS) was reduced compared to present during periods of the past few million years that were globally warmer than present (high confidence).
 It reported that the GrIS had lost ice during the prior two decades (very high confidence), that the ice loss had occurred in several sectors, and that high rates of mass loss had both expanded to higher elevations (high confidence) and very likely accelerated since 1992.
-SROCC concluded that it was extremely likely that ice loss increased through the early 21st century.
-SROCC also found that summer melting rate had increased since the 1990s to a rate unprecedented over the last 350 years (very high confidence), being two to five times greater than the pre-industrial rates (medium confidence).
+The SROCC concluded that it was extremely likely that ice loss increased through the early 21st century.
+The SROCC also found that summer melting rate had increased since the 1990s to a rate unprecedented over the last 350 years (very high confidence), being two to five times greater than the pre-industrial rates (medium confidence).